A-lexisL/tc_pre/doc.md

 The system must be able to handle codebases of arbitrary size without saturating the LLM's context window with irrelevant data.
 The retrieval mechanism must be precise enough to fetch only the exact execution path required, decoupled from the total size of the repository.

 ## 3.2 Semantic and Structural Understanding
 The system must perform searches that respect the structural integrity of code.
-Unlike simple text matching (2.1) or fragmented RAG (2.3), the system needs to understand and traverse the "call stack" and data flow dependencies to retrieve context that is logically connected (e.g., finding all implementations of an interface).
+Unlike simple text matching or fragmented RAG, the system needs to understand and traverse the "call stack" and data flow dependencies to retrieve context that is logically connected (e.g., finding all implementations of an interface).

 ## 3.3 Reduced Hallucination via Determinism
 The system must minimize the generation of incorrect code references.
 Instead of relying on the LLM to *guess* relationships from fragmented text, the system should rely on deterministic database lookups to validate dependencies before they are presented to the model.